 The Burton Mail in the United Kingdom explains, “The scam sees victims met with a message, seeming to be from a friend, which says: ‘OMG!
 It's you?’ and has a link to what appears to be YouTube.
 However, when they click on the link, the link downloads malware onto the computer, allowing for similar messages to be sent from the victim's account.
 It is likely that the virus can then download on to victims' computers and be used to collect personal information that could be used to access bank accounts, although this has not been confirmed.”

 In other instances, Facebook Messenger users click on a message that seems to log them out of their Facebook account and then displays what seemed to be standard Facebook login with text fields for the email and password.
-When they enter their credentials, they are then brought to a page with a Youtube-like link which downloads the malware.
-So now the hackers had their username and password, as well as infecting their computer.
+When they enter their credentials, they are then brought to a page with a YouTube-like link which downloads the malware.
+Thanks to this Facebook Messenger YouTube virus, hackers had their username and password, as well as infecting their computer.

-Facebook recommends that anyone infected with this malware should change their password.
+Facebook recommends that anyone infected with the Facebook Messenger YouTube virus should change their password.
 If you use the same password for other accounts (which we do not advise – see our blog on creating safe passwords and passphrases), you will need to change those passwords immediately.

 Avoiding hacks similar to this Facebook Messenger scam start with the computer and its programs.
 Facebook offers links for eliminating malicious add-ons and extensions.
 And PC Magazine provides a list of malware-fighting software, including free options.